Attendance & Punctuality

 It is recognised that:

-• The majority of students want to attend school to learn, to socialise with their peers and to prepare themselves fully to take their place in society
+• Most students want to attend school to learn, to socialise with their peers and to prepare themselves fully to take their place in society

 • Some students and their parents may need to be supported in meeting their attendance/punctuality obligations and responsibilities